ghxdghxd/BioKits/README.md

 # BioKits
-> Easyly to use the bio-softwares.
+Some python-scripts to run bioSoftwares

+Some errors when running and the solutions

 ## Quality Control
 * [fastqc](fastqc)
 ## DNA alignment